December 4, 2025

 Make easy yet impactful alterations to your diet and habits

+Making lifestyle changes, such as improving your diet and daily habits, can help manage and prevent lower back spasms.
 A small change to your diet can make a meaningful impact on your overall health and that includes bone health:

 • Watching your weight if you believe you’re vulnerable to lower back pain.

-• If you’re looking to shed a few pounds, consider these tips: start your day off with a healthy breakfast full of fibre and protein, watch your portions, replace any sugary or soda drinks with water or fruit juices, and eat slowly as this gives you time to feel full.
+• If you’re looking to shed a few pounds, consider these tips: start your day off with a healthy breakfast full of fiber and protein, watch your portions, replace any sugary or soda drinks with water or fruit juices, and eat slowly as this gives you time to feel full.

 • Use this list of heart-healthy foods to create a grocery list that will benefit your overall health.